 The personal injury attorneys at Rosenfeld Injury Lawyers LLC represent people who have been injured while hunting due to others’ carelessness.
 Our attorneys are committed to getting you the compensation you are entitled to under Illinois law for severe harm inflicted by rifles and bows.

-Contact our Chicago personal injury law firm today.
+Contact a hunting accident lawyer today..
 Call our office at (888) 424-5757 for a free consultation and case review.
 Every accident lawyer in our group of attorneys has experience with these unique personal injury claims.

 Firearm Accidents Too Common Amongst Hunters